millerthegorilla/artisan_scripts/README.md

 * `./artisan_run install`

 This verb installs the artisan scripts, making certain that the directories and files are set to their most restrictive permissions.
 All artisan_run commands require the commands to be run as root, ie sudo.
 So, when you first clone this repository, immediately run `sudo ./artisan_run install`

+* `./artisan_run uninstall`

+This does the opposite of the install command, and puts files and directories back to the permissions that they had on the remote git repo.
+So, when you want to git pull, you need to run this command first, or git will complain about unreachable files etc...

 * `./artisan_run interact`